Mississauga: Mississauga Transitway

 A 12-station busway similar to Ottawa's Transitway was built parallel to Highway 403 from Winston Churchill Boulevard to Renforth Avenue, via the Mississauga City Centre Transit Terminal.
 Opened in stages, the Mississauga Transitway was completed on 22 November 2017 with the opening of the final station: Renforth.
 The service also connects to Kipling Subway Station in Toronto, via mixed lane traffic after Renforth station.

 Hurontario LRT

 There are plans for the construction of an LRT line along Hurontario Street stretching from Port Credit to southern Brampton, and possibly to Brampton's downtown.
 The project went through the Transit Project Assessment Process (TPAP) which includes environmental assessment.
 The line will be fully funded by the provincial government, with construction set to begin in 2018.
 Rapid transit lines could possibly be built on some other main thoroughfares, namely Dundas Street and Lakeshore Road, but no definite dates have been set.

+As of 2024, progress for the Hurontario LRT is well underway, with an expected completion of late 2024 to mid-2025.